John P. Condon: World War II

 In June 1941, Condon was transferred to the newly activated Marine Fighting Squadron 121 (VMF-121) in Quantico and assumed duty as the squadron's executive officer.
 The squadron was transferred to Hawaii shortly before the Japanese attack on Pearl Harbor in late 1941 and was attached to the Marine Aircraft Group 12 (MAG-12) under Condon's friend and former colleague from Quantico, now Colonel William O. Brice.
 Condon was transferred to the group's headquarters and assumed duty as operations officer.
 For his new assignment, he was promoted to the temporary ranks of major on May 8, 1942, and to lieutenant colonel on October 10, 1942.

 The MAG-12 was transferred to Nouméa in New Caledonia in December 1942 and then to Efate in the New Hebrides and conducted air operations during the Solomon Islands campaign.
 Condon served in this capacity until February 1943, when he was transferred to the staff of Fighter Commander, Aircraft Solomons (AirSols) under Colonel Edward L. Pugh.

-In early April 1943, U.S. Naval Intelligence intercepted Japanese message that the senior Japanese admiral, Isoroku Yamamoto, was to make an inspection tour of Japanese bases in the Rabaul-Bougainville area.
-Condon and Pugh were called up by Rear admiral Marc Mitscher, in command of Aircraft Solomons (AirSols), who briefed them about the message and ordered them to analyse and prepare a plan to intercept Yamamoto's flight.
+In early April 1943, U.S. Naval Intelligence intercepted a Japanese message that the senior Japanese admiral, Isoroku Yamamoto, was to make an inspection tour of Japanese bases in the Rabaul-Bougainville area.
+Condon and Pugh were called up by Rear Admiral Marc Mitscher, in command of Aircraft Solomons (AirSols), who briefed them about the message and ordered them to analyse and prepare a plan to intercept Yamamoto's flight.
 After a day of planning, it was decided that the mission would be executed by 339th Fighter Squadron, equipped with P-38s.
 They intercepted Yamamoto's plane and shot him down at Bougainville on April 18, 1943, killing all on board, including Yamamoto.
 For his service with Fighter command, AirSols and the planning of Yamamoto's death, Condon was decorated with the Legion of Merit.

 Condon then participated in the Bougainville campaign in November and December 1943 and subsequently supervised the construction of the Piva strips and directed the operations of Allied aircraft which rose from the new airfield to strike Rabaul.
 For his service on Bougainville, Condon received his second Legion of Merit.

-In January 1944, he was ordered back to the United States and joined the Marine Base Defense Aircraft Group 45 at Marine Corps Air Station Miramar, California as its executive officer.
+In January 1944, he was ordered back to the United States and joined the Marine Base Defense Aircraft Group 45 at Marine Corps Air Station Miramar, California, as its executive officer.
 Condon was later transferred to Marine Aircraft Support Group 48 and served again as its executive officer during the training and qualifying marine squadrons for service on board escort carriers.

 He returned to Pacific theater in May 1945 and joined the Marine Aircraft Group 33 as executive officer during the later phase of the Battle of Okinawa.
 Condon was later appointed temporary commander of Marine Aircraft Group 14, before he was transferred to Marine Aircraft Group 31 and participated in the occupation of Japan at Yokosuka.